About Churches Together in Basildon

 Project 58.7: Feeding the Homeless

-There are teams of workers who provide hot meals and fellowship for the homeless three nights a week.
-More about this
+There are teams of workers who provide hot meals and fellowship for the homeless five nights a week.

 The Drop in Centre: